 Foreword:

-I am grateful to the guidance and knowledge of my lecturers during these two years, and the work I have created with my peers.
-Unfortunately, despite grades that would have allowed me to continue to the final year of my degree, the university could not guarantee that my access, and further Deaf Awareness training, would be reliably available for 2026
+I am grateful to the guidance and knowledge of my lecturers during these two years, and I am proud of the work I have created with my peers.
+Unfortunately, despite grades that would have allowed me to continue to the final year of my degree, the university could not guarantee that my education would be an equitable/equal experience in 2026.

 I started this portfolio after my second year at York St John, so I am slowly adding my work from York St John as I find them.
 I continue to use and grow on what I have learnt over the past two years, as seen by my projects page

-“an outstanding student and theatre maker” - My Academic Tutor & Lecturer
+“an outstanding student and theatre maker” - David Richmond (My Academic Tutor & Lecturer)

-Brief mention of things I pursued whilst at university:
+Brief mention of things I pursued whilst attending university:

 Achieved a BSL Level 3 Qualification (2023)